Yellingbo: A Special Place

 The original inhabitants of Australia have the longest continuing culture in the world, unbroken for more than 50,000 years.
 The land and everything on it – mountains and valleys, rocks and waterways, everything that grows and everything that lives on it – all this is sacred, belonging to “The Dreaming”.
 The Dreaming lives on at every level of aboriginal life, passed on from the ancestors to every new generation in art, songs, dances and stories, always old and always new.

-The Aboriginal people who lived at Yellingbo were the Wurundjeri.
+The First Nations people who live in and around Yellingbo are the Wurundjeri.
 This name is derived from their word wurun for Manna Gum and djeri for white wood grub people.
 Their leaders were the most experienced and intelligent of their group, often great songmen and story-tellers.

-Pink Heath Epacris impressa is Victoria’s floral emblem.
-Yellingbo Nature Conservation Reserve is the only place in the world where our floral emblem co-exists with our two faunal emblems the Helmeted Honeyeater and Leadbeater’s Possum.
+Common Heath, also commonly known as Pink Heath Epacris impressa is Victoria’s floral emblem.
+Yellingbo Nature Conservation Area is the only place in the world where our floral emblem co-exists with our two faunal emblems the Helmeted Honeyeater and Leadbeater’s Possum.

 SIZE: 0.5-1.5m high x 0.2-0.6m wide